-Whilst pulse surveys are considered quite ‘young’ in business, employee surveys on the other hand, have been utilized for around a century.
+Whilst pulse surveys are considered quite ‘young’ in business circles having been around for only 5-8 years, employee surveys on the other hand, have been utilised for around a century.
 The first employee surveys, called “employee attitude surveys”, surfaced in the 1920’s in successful industrial companies.

 The increased awareness in measurement tools regarding employees’ attitudes is attributed to research and observation conducted during World War II, which sought to measure morale and replicate high-morale environments.